goerll/estevim/readme.md

 - G++

 # Language support
-This config uses the [Ale](https://github.com/dense-analysis/ale) plugin to get linting features, languages that have linting activated:
-- C++
-- C
-- Ruby
-- Rust
-- Java
-- Javascript
-- Python
-- Lua
-- HTML
-- CSS
+This config uses mason and mason-lspconfig for linting.
+Configuration of these plugins are in the lsp-config.lua file.

 # Installation
 Commands to copy this config to your neovim folder: